 - Pop the cheesecake base into the oven and bake for approximately 15 minutes.

-- Remove from the oven and allow to cool completely but still in the pie dish.
+- Remove from the oven and allow to cool completely whilst still in the pie dish.

-- Using a food mixer lightly whip the cream until it forms soft peaks, then remove from the mixer and place into a separate bowl.
+- Using a food mixer or whisk lightly whip the cream until it forms soft peaks, then remove from the mixer and place into a separate bowl.

 - Then add the whipped cream and and mix slowly until combined with the rest of the ingredients – ten seconds max.
 Do not over mix.

-- Pour the cheesecake filling evenly over the cooled cheesecake base and use a pallet knife if required to spread the mixture flat.
+- Pour the cheesecake filling evenly over the cooled cheesecake base and use a palette knife if required to spread the mixture flat.

 - Return to the oven and bake for one hour.

 - Once removed from the oven allow the cheesecake to cool completely and then cover the dish with cling-film and place in the fridge to chill overnight.